e42s/infinity/README.md

 --------

 Homotopy calculus is an extension of MLTT with path types, intervals and circles.
-It is used in modeling contemporary math foundations.
+It is used in modeling higher inductive types and stands as a comtemporary math foundations.

 Pi Calculus
 -----------

+Pi calculus can be transformed from lambda calculus by replacing a variable constructor with stream constructor.
+But the language and protocol accessing this stream could vary from backend to backend with respect to design requirements.

 Pi calculus is also known as a process calculus that can be used to model of distributed system over a channel transport.
 Each process presented as coinductive program and is able